Disney’s Magical Express & Resort Airline Check-in

 If you will be arriving in Orlando from outside the US and clearing Customs in Orlando, be aware that you will have to collect your own bags and walk through Customs with them.
 At that point you can take the luggage with you and check in for the Magical Express bus, or you can hand off the luggage to a Magical Express rep who will have it transported to the hotel.

-- In case of delays in getting your baggage delivered, I highly recommend that you pack a carry-on “day bag” that you keep with you.
+- In case of delays in getting your baggage delivered, we highly recommend that you pack a carry-on “day bag” that you keep with you.
 It should contain items you might need in the 8 hours following check-in.
 Depending on time of day, that might mean pajamas and toothbrush, or swimsuit and walking shoes.
 By keeping important items with you, you will be able to enjoy your first day (or night) at Disney World.

 - If you haven’t received luggage tags a week before you depart, double-check that you are in the Magical Express system, or have your travel agent do so.
 The number to call is (866) 599-0951.
 Disney’s Magical Express requires a reservation prior to your arrival at Orlando International Airport.
 Disney will not be able to provide this service to guests without an advance reservation for Disney’s Magical Express.